Zaghouan Aqueduct

 The Zaghouan Aqueduct or Aqueduct of Carthage is an ancient Roman aqueduct, which supplied the city of Carthage, Tunisia with water.
 From its source in Zaghouan it flows a total of 132 km, making it among the longest aqueducts in the Roman Empire.

-40 ha of its length are also classified as an Important Bird Area (TN013) as the cavities and holes in the aqueduct are used as nesting and roosting sites for falcons and other species.
+Some of its length (40 ha area) is also classified as an Important Bird Area (TN013) as the cavities and holes in the aqueduct are used as nesting and roosting sites by falcons and other species.

 Date

 The date of the construction of the aqueduct is not entirely clear.
 Sources mention a visit by the Emperor Hadrian in 128, with which a five-year-long drought is meant to have come to an end.
 The water shortage resulting from the drought might have convinced him that the people should not rely only on rainwater anymore.
 A second event that might have inspired it was the opening of the Baths of Antonius in Carthage in 162.
 These facilities on the same scale as the Imperial baths in Rome demanded a steady supply of water, which could not be fulfilled with rainwater.